paveloom-d/dev/README.md

 There are handy aliases for the last step: `jnote` for Jupyter Notebook and `jlab` for Jupyter Lab.

-### User's password
+### I don't see any password requests.
+Is that normal?

-The system (by default) will not ask the user to enter a password (this makes it easier to run administrator commands), but this password exists and will be asked when you try to establish an [SSH connection](#ssh) with a container from the outside.
+Yes.
+The system (by default) will not ask the user to enter a password (this makes it easier to run administrator commands, for instance), but it will be asked if you try to establish an [SSH connection](#ssh) with a container from the outside.
+If no password has been set, the connection cannot be established.
 If you want to set this password, run `passwd $USER` as root.

 ### SSH